Izumi Yukimura

 Izumi Yukimura (雪村 いづみ, Yukimura Izumi) is a Japanese popular singer and actress.

 Yukimura made her debut with the song "Omoide no Warutsu" (想い出のワルツ, "Till I Waltz Again with You") in 1953.
 Her style of singing varied from jazz to rock and roll.
 She became one of the three most popular female singers in the early postwar Japan, known as the “Sannin Musume (three daughters), along with Chiemi Eri and Hibari Misora.

 On her 1974 album Super Generation, she sang Ryoichi Hattori's songs along with four popular musicians: Masataka Matsutoya, Shigeru Suzuki, Tatsuo Hayashi and Haruomi Hosono.

 Eri, who died in 1982, and Misora, who died in 1989, also recorded songs with Yukimura as a group in the 1950s, but those recordings had not been released for about 50 years because they each belonged to separate record labels.
 In 2004, their album including those songs was finally released for the first time.

+Her daughter is singer, actress, and painter Maria Asahina.

 Acting

-Yukimura along with Eri and Misora, starred in a trilogy of hit musical movies for Toho, one of Japan’s main movie studios.
+Yukimura, Eri, and Misora starred in a trilogy of hit musical movies for Toho, one of Japan’s main movie studios.
 These films were Janken Musume (So Young, So Bright), 1955, Romance Musume (Romantic Daughters), 1956, and Ohatari Sanshoku Musume (On wings of Love), 1957.
 On Wings of Love was Toho’s top grossing film that year.